wxwx1993/GPSmatching/cran-comments.md

-Resubmission (August 23, 2021 - current)
+Resubmission (September 3, 2021 - current)

 Thank you so much for taking the time and reviewing the CausalGPS 0.2.6 package.
 The original CausalGPS package was accepted on July 23, 2021.
 However, later on I have received an email regarding some installing problems on macOS and Solaris systems.

 I fixed all the raised comments.
 Here is the summary of changes: